Si Racha district

 Around the 1930s, Si Racha sea was known as a shark-infested area.
-They used to attack humans such as villagers, fishermen and even German tourist.
+They used to attack humans such as villagers, fishermen, and even a German tourist.

+Khao Kheow Open Zoo, home of the virally popular Moo Deng pygmy hippopotamus, is located here.

 Geography

 To the north is Mueang Chonburi district, to the northeast Ban Bueng district, to the southeast Pluak Daeng district of Rayong Province, and to the south is Bang Lamung district.

 Administration

 Central administration

 Si Racha is divided into eight sub-districts (tambon), which are further subdivided into 72 administrative villages (muban).

 Local administration

 There are two cities (thesaban nakhon) in the district: